Care in Crisis

 It's ignoring 1.4 million older people who have to struggle each day without the help and support they need to live well.
-This leaves families feeling totally alone in caring for their loved ones, and forces people to pay enourmous and often unfair bills that sometimes mean they have to sell their homes.
+It's leaving families feeling totally alone in caring for their loved ones.
+And it's forcing people to pay enormous and often unfair bills that sometimes mean they have to sell their homes.

 This has to change.
 The care system needs immediate funding and long-term reform.

 Everyone should be able to access the high quality care they deserve.
 It's not too much to ask for support that means older people can complete day to day tasks that many of us take for granted – like getting dressed, using the toilet, making a meal, or getting to the shops.

 We're calling for a new national system that's free and available to everyone when they need it.

 We want to see a care system that:

 - increases support for unpaid carers

 - has an independent, nationally agreed eligibility and assessment process that enables those in need to access it